How To Register A Kayak In Ohio

 Disclaimer: This article is for informational purposes only.
 You should contact a legal attorney if you need definitive answers regarding Ohio state law.

-Ohio law requires that all water-going vessels are registered with the Ohio Department of Natural Resources.
+Ohio law requires that kayaks should be registered with the Ohio Department of Natural Resources.
+This includes all types of boats.

-Types of boats, including kayaks (as well as inflatables), powerboats, sailboats, canoes, and pedal boats, fall into this category.
+Types of boats, include inflatable kayaks, canoes, powerboats, sailboats, and pedal boats, fall into this category.
 So before you head out on the water in your kayak, you must pay a registration fee, and you must display the registration decal on your vessel.

 Exceptions